 Place Brussels sprouts on prepared baking sheet and toss with 1 Tbsp. olive oil, ¼ tsp. salt, and a pinch of pepper.

-Spread into a single layer, cut-side down, and roast until tender and browned, 15-18 minutes.
+Spread into a single layer, cut-side down, and roast in hot oven until tender and browned, 15-18 minutes.

 While Brussels sprouts roast, make bang bang sauce.